ModDota/moddota.github.io/_articles/scripting/custom-mana-system.md

 }
 ```

-Same as befefore, another different formula can be used, we will give a bit less mana on attacked
+Same as before, another different formula can be used, we will give a bit less mana on attacked

 ```lua
 function ManaOnAttacked( event )